Frequently Asked Questions

 What environmental surveys have been conducted on the site?

 Significant environmental surveys were conducted across the site prior to its purchase by HRL in 1996 and last year at the request of the EPA.
 Following a comprehensive risk assessment across the site by Jacobs Engineering Consultancy, a total of 21 ground water bores and 250 soil samples have been taken and analysed across the site in 2016.
-While several areas of oil contaminated coal have been located on site, no other areas of concerning contamination were found.
+Testing of all these soil and groundwater samples continues..
 Extensive surveys have also been conducted on both quantities and locations of hazardous material on site.
 A full Division 6 audit has been prepared as required under site demolition standards.
 Environmental standards will be maintained on site to allow a 53V environmental audit to be conducted at the completion of demolition and remediation.

 Who owns the site?

 The site is owned by Energy Brix Australia Corporation Pty Ltd (In Liquidation), and as such the site is controlled by the liquidators.
 The liquidators’ duty is to maximise the return to creditors.
 It is their view that best return to creditors can be achieved by a sale of the land for future industrial development following the completion of the remediation and hazardous material removal from the site.